How our services create impact

 (3) Wright, D. (2016), An exploratory study of the value and impact of the Stroke Association’s Stroke Recovery Service to stroke survivors and carers: Final Report.

 (4) McMillan SS, Kendall E, Sav A, King MA, Whitty JA, Kelly F, Wheeler AJ.
-Patient-centered approaches to health care: a systematic review of randomized controlled trials.
+Patient-centred approaches to health care: a systematic review of randomized controlled trials.
 Med Care Res Rev (published online July 2013).

 (5) Wood et al,.
 (2016), At the heart of health: Realising the value of people and communities.
 Nesta and the Health Foundation.